-The Bow Valley Parkway (or the 1A) is a road that every visitor to Banff National Park should drive on at least once.
-It’s a great alternative to the Trans-Canada when connecting Banff to Lake Louise.
+Now it’s a road primarily used for sightseeing and outdoor recreation, and is a great alternative to the Trans-Canada when connecting Banff to Lake Louise.
 Although it’s much slower than the highway, it allows visitors ample time to get out of the car and enjoy the breathtaking views.

-The Bow Valley Parkway runs parallel to the Trans Canada with the Bow River between the two.
-While both routes are scenic the Parkway offers much more for visitors.
+The Bow Valley Parkway runs parallel to the Trans Canada, with the Bow River between the two.
+While both routes are scenic, the Parkway offers much more for visitors.

 Besides being one of the most scenic drives in Alberta (only behind the Icefields Parkway), It’s one of the best places to bike in Banff National Park as well.
 Here’s all you need to know about driving the Bow Valley Parkway and the best stops on it.

 How to Access the Bow Valley Parkway

-The Bow Valley Parkway (1A) is easily accessible from both Banff and Lake Louise, but if you don’t know it’s there you could miss it and spend all your time driving on the Trans-Canada.
+The Bow Valley Parkway (1A) is easily accessible from both Banff and Lake Louise, but if you don’t know it’s there, you could miss it and spend all your time driving on the Trans-Canada.

-To access the Bow Valley Parkway from Banff you’ll drive on the Trans-Canada passing Vermilion Lakes on your left.
+To access the Bow Valley Parkway from Banff, you’ll drive on the Trans-Canada passing Vermilion Lakes on your left.
 About 6 km past the Mt/Norquay Rd you’ll exit on the right for the Bow Valley Parkway

 The Best Stops on the Bow Valley Parkway

 The Backswamp, which doesn’t sound so pretty, is actually an amazing lookout over Banff.
 There’s a little pull-off area for bikes and cars to step out and snap a photo.

 I always stop at Hillsdale Meadows when I’m riding my bike on the parkway.
 It’s a scenic stop with plenty of wildflowers in the summer and a great view of Pilot Mountain.